crunchwrap89/t3-three-fiber/README.md

 ## How do I deploy this?

 Follow our deployment guides for [Vercel](https://create.t3.gg/en/deployment/vercel), [Netlify](https://create.t3.gg/en/deployment/netlify) and [Docker](https://create.t3.gg/en/deployment/docker) for more information.

 Find tutorials on fun coding projects at [www.marcusn.dev](https://marcusn.dev)

+Find outdoor activities or send your friends out on an adventure at [www.geoquestr.com](https://geoquestr.com)